 This project investigates targets in the tumour that take the form of long non-coding (lnc)RNA. lncRNAs control the activity of proteins, which carry out specific functions in the human cell.
 However, some of the functions induced by lncRNAs may influence the progression of diseases, including cancer.

 Firstly, RNA therapeutics, such as antisense oligonucleotides (ASOs), can target lncRNAs.
 Many ASOs are approved for use in rare diseases, and results from clinical trials in oncology are promising.
 Their imminent approval will revolutionise cancer treatment.
-Given the success of Prof. Johnson (Co-supervisor) in ASO development, this project is positioned at the forefront of this revolutionary field.
+Given the success of Prof. Johnson in ASO development, this project is positioned at the forefront of this revolutionary field.

 Secondly, a prognostic biomarker panel is a set of molecules, such as lncRNAs, that when identified in a patient’s sample can indicate disease severity and aid determination of an optimal treatment regimen.
 Prof. Gallagher (Supervisor) has successfully developed a prognostic biomarker panel for breast cancer.
 Therefore, the host laboratory is well-versed in bringing such a panel from bench to bedside.